emissions-api/emissions-api.github.com/faq.md

  - The [emissions-api](https://github.com/emissions-api/emissions-api) project uses the sentinel5dl and sentinel5algorithm and puts the data into a database and serves it via an api.

 **What is the source of the data?**
-The data source is the [European Space Agency (ESA)](https://www.esa.int) satallite [Sentinel-5P](https://www.esa.int/Applications/Observing_the_Earth/Copernicus/Sentinel-5P).
+The data source is the [European Space Agency (ESA)](https://www.esa.int) satellite [Sentinel-5P](https://www.esa.int/Applications/Observing_the_Earth/Copernicus/Sentinel-5P).

 **How can I participate?**
 This is an open source project hosted on github.
 This means everybody can bring input and help improving the project, by e.g.:
-- using the API (tag the project) and create awesome use cases by visualizating the data
+- using the API (tag the project) and create awesome use cases by visualizing the data
-- forking the porject and working on issues
+- forking the project and working on issues
 - collaborate on the documentation
 - creating issues with new ideas
 For more information about how to contribute see [here](https://github.com/emissions-api/emissions-api/blob/master/CONTRIBUTING.rst).